Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

-Many professionals will assist you in your care.
+Many healthcare providers will assist you in your care.
 They include:

-A nurse practitioner.
-This is a person who may perform exams and manage follow-up care.
+A nurse practitioner (NP) or physician assistant (PA).
+This is a person who may perform exams and manage your follow-up care.

-Your treatment plan is based on the grade and stage of the cancer.
-Your health care team will talk with you about your choice and find what is best for you.
+Your treatment options are based on the grade and stage of the cancer, as well as your health and personal preferences.
+Your healthcare team will talk with you about your choices and find what is best for you.
 Your choices may include:

 Active surveillance.
 You may not need treatment at this time.
 This depends on the grade and stage of the cancer.
 It also depends on your age and general health, as well as your personal preferences.
 Your health care team will watch your health.
 They will decide when you will need follow-up exams or biopsies.
 They will then schedule treatment at a later date if needed.

 Treating to control.
 Late-stage cancer often can’t be cured.
-But it may be controlled to slow down the growth and to provide a reasonable quality of life (palliative care).
+But it may be controlled to slow down the growth and provide a reasonable quality of life (palliative care).
 Methods for control might include surgery, radiation, hormone therapy, vaccine therapy, and chemotherapy.

 New treatments for prostate cancer may be available in the future.
 These may include new types of surgery.
-They may include radiation techniques or new medications.
-Your health care team can tell you if any of these might be right for you.
+They may include radiation techniques, focal therapies, or new medicines.
+Your healthcare team can tell you if any of these might be right for you.
 Ask the members of your team if you qualify to be treated as part of a clinical trial.
 A clinical trial uses research to study new treatments or therapies.

 Copyright © 2017 Baylor Scott & White Health.
 All Rights Reserved. |